nottaro/littleroot/content/sai things.md

 - Faster, cheaper, easier separated, available
 - Greater energy, have to treat products, sensitive to fatty acid cooncentration
 1. filter any foreign mass
-2. remoal of water, so ester does not enter hydrolysis (reverse of condensation)
+2. removal of water, so ester does not enter hydrolysis (reverse of condensation)
 	1. This forms emulsion which is hard to separate
 3. free fatty acid concentration is decreased to below 4% to reduce saponification with NaOH
 4. The FFA is removed by addition of methanol/alchol and sulfiric acid then placing the vessel with triglyceride in heated conditions; producing alkyl acids, i.e. biodeisel